 Jesus said, ‘I came that they may have life, and have it abundantly.’
 John 10.10.

-If you are interested in arranging a Baptism, Rev. Shirley Devine holds an Office Hour on the 2nd and 4th Wednesday of the month at St. John’s between 6.00pm and 7.00pm to discuss.
+If you are interested in arranging a Baptism, we hold an Office Hour on the 2nd and 4th Wednesday of the month at St. John’s between 6.00pm and 7.00pm to discuss.